aws/karpenter-provider-aws/docs/aws/README.md

 kubectl get provisioner default -o yaml
 ```

-### Create some pods
-Create some dummy pods and observe logs.
+# First Use

+Karpenter is now active and ready to begin provisioning nodes.
+Create a workload (e.g., deployment) to see karpenter provision some nodes.

+## Create Workload

+This deployment is based on the pause image and initially has zero replicas.

 ```bash
 cat <<EOF | kubectl apply -f -